Agents are selective as to whom they work with and Buyer should be just as selective when choosing an agent.

 Get “underwritten” approval for your loan?

 - Meet with an experienced lender and have all your financials in hand.
 Have the lender explain and amortize 3 different loan programs that might work for you.
 Know your budget but don’t unfairly limit your buying power.
 Pre-approval is not good enough in today’s market.
 You want to be fully approved and “underwritten” for your loan.
 Not all lenders will do this because of the extra work.
-But, your loan will be subject only on the property you purchase.
+But, with underwritten approval, your loan will be subject only on the property you purchase.
 No questions about you or your loan.

 Does the property you seek even exist?